plone/plone.restapi/docs/source/comments.md

 ---
+myst:
   html_meta:
     "description": "Plone offers to users a feature to post comments on any content object with plone.app.discussion."
     "property=og:description": "Plone offers to users a feature to post comments on any content object with plone.app.discussion."
     "property=og:title": "Comments"
     "keywords": "Plone, plone.restapi, REST, API, Comments, plone.app.discussion"
 ---

 # Comments